Virginia license plate information is provided by LicenseSearch.org

 You have 30 days to register your vehicle with the DMV after purchase or after becoming a new resident.

-You can apply for license plates by visiting your county’s DMV office.
+You can apply for license plates by visiting the local DMV office in your county.

-You may be required to provide the following when you register:
+You may be required to provide the following when you register your vehicle:

 When you buy a new vehicle, you are not permitted to give away your license plates.
-Your plates belong to you and can be transferred to your new vehicle.
+In Virginia, the plates belong to a person and not a vehicle.
+So, your plates belong to you and can be transferred to your new vehicle.

 There is an additional fee for transferring your plates when you register your new vehicle.